-I thik everyone should read this book.
-The mesage within it is powerful and essential whether you’re familiar with the war or not.
+I think everyone should read Alone in Berlin.
+The message within it is powerful and essential whether you’re familiar with the war or not.

 In times of increasing polarisation in society, it’s essential that we are reminded of what can happen when this polarisation reaches its logical conclusion.